 - In Doom 3 hell starts leaking into our world (or Mars in this case) causing insanity and other problems.
 It is suggested this is also happening in reverse, although for them it's probably not so much hurt as mildly annoy.

-- In World of Warcraft, the Paladin's "Exorcism" spell is guaranteed to get a critical strike when used against a demonic or undead opponent(excluding the playable Forsaken) back in the latter parts of the Wrath of the Lich King expansion and the Cataclysm expansion.
+- In World of Warcraft, the Paladin's "Exorcism" spell was guaranteed to get a critical strike when used against a demonic or undead opponent(excluding the playable Forsaken) back in the latter parts of the Wrath of the Lich King expansion and the Cataclysm expansion.

-- The main villain of Gobliins 2 "Amoniak" is defeated by drinking a goodness potion, but instead of turning good, it kills him.
-This is lampshaded in the third game when Blount is temporarily sent to the land of the dead, you find "Amoniak was here" graffitied on the wall.
+- The main villain of Gobliins 2, Amoniak, is defeated by drinking a goodness potion, but instead of turning him good like his two henchmen, it destroys him and he is later found in the land of the dead.

 - Sluggy Freelance: